soren-kragh/chartgen/README.txt

 How to build
 ========================================

-Download the follow repositories side by side and checkout the relevant version tag (see CHANGELOG.txt), which is set across all repositories.
+Download the following repositories side by side and checkout the relevant version tag (see CHANGELOG.txt), which is set across all repositories.

 https://github.com/soren-kragh/svg.git
 https://github.com/soren-kragh/chart.git